Back-section layout, cabin construction and furniture are mainly designed by us with some help of Alu-Star. The cabin is built by Alu-Star,

 4 people can comfortably eat at the table.

-The other section goes right through the back of the
+The section behind the bikes goes right through the back of the

 On the right hand side the hatch towards the front